Corazon

 Missy LeAna Jones

-After working for decades, first as a waitress, various desk jobs and night school, eventually progressing to a paralegal degree / career, I found myself tired, burned out, and frustrated.
-Yoga became my safety net, my bliss.
-As my practice continued, it became my passion.
-I felt driven to learn more, do more, give more back.
+After working for decades, first as a waitress, various desk jobs, night school, and eventually progressing to a paralegal degree/career, she found herself tired, burned out, and frustra

+"My yoga journey has been both brutal and beautiful…Brutiful.
+To leave a state job, with decent pay and good benefits, that I had served in for over 10 years, and start over from scratch, was both terrifying and exhilarating.
 With the loving support and encouragement of my husband, family members, and countless friends and mentors in and out of the yoga community, I decided to take my shot, turn in my notice at work, and pack up my cubicle.
 So many people to thank, so little space.
-You know who you are - Thank You!
+You know who you are - Thank You!'